-In most basic terms, a formal board report is an information from several different departments or committees condensed into a short and quickly readable format.
+In most basic terms, a formal board report is a piece of information from several different departments or committees condensed into a short and quickly readable format.
 These reports become a part of the board meeting minutes and are kept as records.
 These records can be called upon at any time, especially if legal issues arise.
-This is the key reason why board reports should be reviewed by every member of the board of directors and its details not lost during the meeting.
+This is the key reason why board reports should be reviewed by every member of the board of directors and its details not be lost during the meeting.

 The board report can serve a lot of different purposes.
-Whether a committee or the CEO prepares it, the format and the size can vary depending on the information the report must reflect.
+For example, it can be used for setting milestones in fundraising or financial statements.
+Whether a committee or the CEO prepares it, the format and the size can vary depending on the information the committee report must reflect.

-One of the purposes of a board report is to bring the board up to speed with what the executive director or board committees have been doing.
+One of the purposes of a board report is to bring the new board up to speed with what the executive director or board committees have been doing.
 The period is usually set at the interval at which the board meeting is held.
-So, it could be quarterly, every six months or even yearly.
-This report gives a chance for all board members to get in the loop and ask questions.
-Every board member is expected to be an active participant in the organisation.
+So, it could be quarterly, every six months, or even yearly.
+This report gives a chance for all board members to get in the loop and ask questions they had since the last board meeting.
+Every board member is expected to be an active participant in the organization.

-If the board gives clear goals to the executive director or a committee, the report must reflect the work that has been done.
-The board must also recognise the efforts their employees put in to reach these objectives, and the report is there to showcase their work.
+If the board gives clear goals to the executive director or a committee, the CEO report must reflect the work that has been done.
+The board must also recognize the efforts their employees put in to reach these objectives, and the report is there to showcase their work.

-The executive director can open up the meeting, introducing the board report.
-After highlighting the most important aspects, reviewing the management's performance and drawing attention to glaring issues, the board members will be ready for a discussion.
-During this process, the board report will be a great document to fall back on when more information is needed or a quick summary of the situation.
+The chief executive director can open up the meeting, by introducing the board report and reading the meeting agenda.
+After highlighting the most important aspects, reviewing the management's performance by the key metrics, and drawing attention to glaring issues, the board members will be ready for a discussion.
+During this process, the board activity report will be a great document to fall back on when more information is needed or a quick summary of the situation.

 To make the answer simple, here are the three facts you should keep in mind:

-The crucial thing about the report to the board is clarity.
-Bring the most important aspects of the organisation's performance and issues to the very front.
-That is the segment of the report that gets read the most.
+In other words, it should be easy to read.
+Bring the most important aspects of the organization's performance and issues to the very front.
+That is the segment of the formal report that gets read the most.
 Here's the information that you must include in a professional board report: